Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

 Associate two entities via their PADs.
 Each entity has a list that points to all links originating at or targeting any of its pads.
-A given link is thus stored twice, once in the source entity and once in the target entity.
+A given link is thus stored twice, once in the woke source entity and once in the target entity.

 Drivers create pad to pad links by calling: